MubasharSadiq/myServerlessWebApp/README.md

 # Serverless Web Application with AWS Pipeline

-This repository hosts a modern, minimalist web application designed to capture contact form submissions and process them using an AWS serverless architecture.
+This repository hosts a minimalist web application designed to capture contact form submissions and process them using an AWS serverless architecture.
 It leverages AWS Lambda, API Gateway, and a CI/CD pipeline for seamless deployment.

 ---